 Scaling your servers – Depends on volume: If your app has an API backend you may have launched with a server enough to handle 10,000 users.
 But now users are flooding in and you don’t want to give them a bad experience.
 At times like these, our cloud experts walk you through a reliable scaling process, that ensures your users use your app smoothly and you don’t pay a bombshell amount to handle all the load.

 Bug Fixes and Ongoing Maintenance – €1,000 – €2,500 – Depending on work: Just like humans, no Software is perfect.
 Somehow bugs always creep in.
 It’s always best to have a team that developed the app help you support the app as well.
 As a team, they can identify issues soon and get back to you with patches, which you can then release to the users.
 Not only this, software needs maintenance, like backups, downtimes and so on.
 Having a team assist you with maintenance really helps users feel that the app is active and gets you good feedback.

 Liked the guide?
 Do you have a killer app idea that you want to launch?
-At The App Development Company we work closely with startups to Fortune500 companies, helping them realise their app development strategies.
+At TADCO our developers have worked closely with startups and Fortune500 companies, helping them realise their app development strategies.
 We are a team of mobile experts who have a combined 30+ years of experience in building mobile apps.
 Contact us today for a free consultation.